CardiffARS/cardiffars.github.io/content/events/_index.md

 ## [Direction Finding Treasure Hunt](/events/2019/giag-ardf)

-On Wednesday February 13th we will be running a direction finding event.
-Several small transmitters will be hidden around Bute Park and the challenge is to locate them all using directional antennas.
+On February 13th we ran a direction finding event.
+Several small transmitters were hidden around Bute Park and the challenge was to locate them all using directional antennas.

 ## [Microwave Roundtable](/events/2019/roundtable)

-CUARS will be hosting a meeting of the [UK Microwave Group](http://www.microwavers.org) in March of 2019 at our campus in Cardiff.
-This one day event is a mix of talks, measurements, and socializing about activities in the GHz frequencies.
+CUARS hosted a meeting of the [UK Microwave Group](http://www.microwavers.org) in March of 2019 at our campus in Cardiff.
+This one day event was a mix of talks, measurements, and socializing about activities in the GHz frequencies.
+All of the slides and files from the event are posted on the program page